ClimberJ/databaseWebApp/README.md

 # Database Web App
 ## Overview
 This highly configurable interface allows for editing, creating and deleting entries in one or more databases.
 The configuration is managed via a JSON file.
+Feel free to share how you use this project in [here](https://github.com/ClimberJ/databaseWebApp/discussions/categories/show-and-tell).
 ## Setup
 1. Clone this repository
 2. Configure the pages you want to show in the "pages" section of the [config file](/backend/config.json).